MERT-CKR/Sky-AutoPianoPlayer/README.md

 * Remember, the application simulates key presses.
 If you attempt to close the game before closing the program,  it will continue to press keys, potentially resulting in unexpected behavior.

-* To close the program, press the designated key (").
+* To stop the program, press the designated key (").

 # Türkçe kullanım Rehberi: